Brands that employ design thinking are perhaps easier to spot than they used to be.

 So, for a service like Deliveroo (which delivers somebody else’s product), aside from meeting the delivery person at the door, we know the brand purely as an app experience (and from noting the colourful riders in the street).

-Of course, there are plenty of design-led brands that don’t interact with their customers via an interface, only through a product.
+Of course, there are plenty of design-led brands that don’t usually interact with their customers via a digital interface, only through a product.
 The famous ones are easy to call to mind – Dyson, for example.

 Then, most interestingly, there are brands that are trying to digitally transform their businesses, such as in financial services.
 In many of these rapidly changing businesses design is starting to gain greater influence over business strategy.